po-strikes25/Library-Management-System/README.md

 <h1 align="center"> A Library Management System </h1>

-The author has design and developed a Library Management System.
+<p align="justify"> The author has design and developed a Library Management System to keep track of the books available in a library.
+The system allows registeration of new students so as to issue/return books from the library hassle free.
+The backend is designed as a <B> Monolithic Architecture </B> with a plurality of nuances as discussed below. </p>

 Tech Stack utilised in the building of this project are as follows :